Grave of the Fireflies: Home media and streaming

-StudioCanal released a Blu-ray in the United Kingdom on 1 July 2013, followed by Kiki's Delivery Service on the same format.
-It was the UK's tenth annual best-selling foreign language film on home video in 2019 (below seven other Japanese films, including six Hayao Miyazaki anime films).
+StudioCanal UK released the film on Blu-ray in the United Kingdom on 1 July 2013, followed by Kiki's Delivery Service on the same format.
+It was the UK's tenth annual best-selling foreign language film on home video in 2019 (below seven other Japanese films, including six of Hayao Miyazaki's films).
+In August 2025, Anime Limited acquired the British and Irish distribution rights to the film, announcing that a new Blu-Ray release would occur in 2026 after its theatrical release.

 Madman Entertainment released the film in Australia and New Zealand.

+On 16 September 2024, the film started streaming exclusively on Netflix in over 190 countries, excluding Japan (which was until the film started streaming exclusively on Netflix on 15 July 2025), as part of ongoing efforts to expand the platform's extensive lineup of Japanese films and TV shows.

 Reception

+Box office and home video

 The film was modestly successful at the Japanese box office, where it grossed ¥1.7 billion.
 As part of the Studio Ghibli Fest 2018, the film had a limited theatrical release in the United States, grossing $516,962.